VerenaK90/Clonal_hematopoiesis/README.md

 ### Parameter estimation

-As with the simulated data, we used FLORENCE in conjunction with pyABC to estimate parameters.
+As with the simulated data, we used SCIFER in conjunction with pyABC to estimate parameters.
 To re-run the analysis refer to the folder (Parameter_estimation) and modify Simulated_data/Run_model_scWGS.R according to the sample specification, with emphasis on the following information

 - `patient.id`, the ID/name of the analyzed subject
 - `age`, the age (in days; can be retrieved from MetaData/Sample_info_published_data.xlsx)